QifenYuan/senorge_analysis/README.md

 ### Conclusions

-The seNorge2018 seems to outperform the other products, in particular the verions 2.0 and 2.2.
+The seNorge2018 product seems to outperform the earlier versions, in particular the versions 2.0 and 2.2.
+However, precipitation in the seNorge2018 product is too low compared to the sum of discharge and evapotranspiration indicated by the slope of regression line, which equals 0.87.
+Since the scatter around the regression line is almost constant for different values of precipitation, this underestimation can likely be removed using, for example, a simple correction factor.

 ## Code structure